-People will always have different reasons for supporting a charity or cause—from the highly personal and emotional motivations to the practical and financial ones.
+People will always have different reasons for supporting a nonprofit organization or cause—from the highly personal and emotional motivations to the practical and financial ones.
 That’s why you should never jump straight in with an ask for money.
 Learn everything you can about your major donors first, so you understand what drives and inspires them.
 Use this information to build your relationship slowly and steadily.

 Be aware of risks